-Your Benefits and the Amount You Pay

-Please note: Services from non-network providers services authorized by Medica. are not covered, except emergency services and

-b.
-Hospital or facility-based professional services Nothing

-c.
-Attending psychiatrist services Nothing

-d.
-Partial program Nothing

-Q. Office Visits

-Please note: This benefit does not include services received from locations using "hospital-based outpatient billing" practices.
-The most specific and appropriate benefit in this Policy will apply for each service received at that type of provider.
-If you are unsure if your provider uses these billing practices, please contact them.
+non-network provider reimbursement amount.
+Additionally, these charges will not be applied toward satisfaction of the deductible and out-of-pocket maximum.

+please contact them.

 Some services received during an office visit may be covered under another benefit in this Policy.
 The most specific and appropriate benefit in this Policy will apply for each service received during an office visit.

 Call Customer Service at the number on the back of your Medica ID card to determine in advance whether a specific procedure is a benefit and the applicable coverage level for each service that you receive.

-Office visit services that are not considered preventive health services as defined in the Policy or Benefit Chart Nothing
+Office visit services that are not considered preventive health services as defined in this Policy Primary care provider: \$90 copayment The deductible does not apply.
+Specialty care provider: \$160 copayment

+The deductible does not apply.

-2. Urgent care center visits Nothing
+2. Urgent care center visits \$90 copayment

+The deductible does not apply.

 3. Convenience care

 a.
-Retail health clinic Nothing
+Retail health clinic \$20 copayment The deductible does not apply.

+b.
+Virtual care \$20 copayment

+The deductible does not apply.

+4. Telemedicine Primary care provider: \$90 copayment

+The deductible does not apply.